bright/new-www/content/projects/eliminating-device-clutter-with-pos-and-food-delivery-apps-integration.md

 <TitleWithIcon sectionTitle="the solution: all restaurant orders synchronized on one device" titleIcon="/images/flag.png" titleIconAlt="the solution:" />

-A key aspect of this integration is menu synchronization.
+A key aspect of this integration is **menu synchronization**.
 Any changes to the menu – such as prices, unavailable items, or ingredients – are automatically updated across all food delivery platforms, eliminating the need for waitstaff to manually update each one.

 However, if a restaurant wants to for example set different prices for various platforms, they can easily make those adjustments using the simple POS interface: